-- 1. Remove the front rack.

-- 2. Remove the pressure cap.

-- 3. Using a funnel, slowly add coolant through the radiator filler neck.

-- 4. Reinstall the pressure cap.
+- 1. Access the pressure cap under the front box.
+See page 36. - 2.
+Remove the pressure cap. - Using a funnel, slowly add coolant through the radiator filler neck. - 4.
+Reinstall the pressure cap.
 Use of a non-standard pressure cap will not allow the recovery system to function properly.
 Contact your dealer for the correct replacement part.

-- 5. Reinstall the front rack.